Monday, 21 October 2024

 Love of Torah

 The music of the instruction is begun with the same zarqa ornament connecting this section to what went before, but true to the humility of the word that does not cry out in the streets or unsuitably draw attention to itself, the proclamation lowers after two notes to B and g to describe the impact.
-Notice how verses 8 and 9 (bi-cola-A) share the same shape and where the cadence comes in the verse on npw (soul), lb (heart).
+Notice how verses 8 and 9 (bi-colon-A) share the same shape and where the cadence comes in the verse on npw (soul), lb (heart).
 Our spirits soar to the heavens, but instruction, testimony, precepts, and commandment bring reality home.

 In verse 10 (tri-colon) the fear parallels part of the shape of the journey of the sun in verse 7.
 The turn (tsinnor) is on the word clean.
 Then the melody leaps down a seventh and moves to the cadence on the supertonic, creating a three-fold division of the verse including true judgments and a unity of what is righteous.
 Pause where marked to give the hearer time to think in this short spondaic phrase.
 Verse 11 (bi-colon-A) continues in a lower tessitura bringing this section to a close with the first cadence from dominant (munah) to tonic (silluq) in the recitation.